home-assistant/developers.home-assistant/docs/core/entity/sensor.md

 ### Entities representing a total amount

-Entities tracking a total amount have a value that may optionally reset periodically, like this month's energy consumption, today's energy production or the yearly growth of a stock portfolio.
+Entities tracking a total amount have a value that may optionally reset periodically, like this month's energy consumption, today's energy production, the weight of pellets used to heat the house over the last week or the yearly growth of a stock portfolio.
 The sensor's value when the first statistics is compiled is used as the initial zero-point.

 #### How to choose `state_class` and `last_reset`

 It's recommended to use state class `total` without `last_reset` whenever possible, state class `total_increasing` or `total` with `last_reset` should only be used when state class `total` without `last_reset` does not work for the sensor.

-Examples
+Examples:

 - The sensor's value never resets, e.g. a lifetime total energy consumption or production: state_class `total`, `last_reset` not set or set to `None`
 - The sensor's value may reset to 0, and its value can only increase: state class `total_increasing`.
 Examples: energy consumption aligned with a billing cycle, e.g. monthly, an energy meter resetting to 0 every time it's disconnected
 - The sensor's value may reset to 0, and its value can both increase and decrease: state class `total`, `last_reset` updated when the value resets.
 Examples: net energy consumption aligned with a billing cycle, e.g. monthly.
 - The sensor's state is reset with every state update, for example a sensor updating every minute with the energy consumption during the past minute: state class `total`, `last_reset` updated every state change.

 #### State class `total`

 For sensors with state class `total`, the `last_reset` attribute can optionally be set to gain manual control of meter cycles.
 The sensor's state when it's first added to Home Assistant is used as an initial